 You can download your free full list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 Western Union (WU) has been a high dividend yield stock for several years.
 The company has struggled with growth in a mature business, but it is profitable.
-Management has increasingly returned cash to shareholders, and the yield is now over 5%, supported by a reasonably conservative payout ratio.
+Management has increasingly returned cash to shareholders, and the yield is now approaching 7%, supported by a reasonably conservative payout ratio.
 Despite rising competition, the dividend yield is safe in the near term.

 The Western Union Company is the world leader in domestic and international money transfers.
 The company operates in three segments Consumer-to-Consumer (C2C), Business Solutions, and Other.
 The company was founded in 1851.